Naturkosmetik

 6. Monitoring and annual audits

-Review of changes: If products, ingredients or manufacturing processes change, the company must inform the certification body and submit a new review.
+Review of changes: If products, ingredients, or manufacturing processes change, the company must inform the certification body and submit a new review.

 7. Costs and time expenditure